SpideAmg/qa-demo/README.md

 Compatible with Postman, REST Assured, or Cypress API tests

-Ready for integration into Jenkins or GitHub Actions pipelines
+Ready for integration into Jenkins or GitHub Actions pipeline

 👨‍💻 Author
 Spide Amghar